Table of Contents

 2. Sporadic work pattern

 The continuous workflow is one of the main disadvantages of freelancing.
-Freelancers have to strive hard in the starting or even forever to get the next projects after completing the previous ones.
-Often, a client may ask to work on a project and then shelf it for unknown reasons.
+Freelancers have to strive hard in the starting or even forever to get the following projects after completing the previous ones.
+Often, clients may ask to work on a project and then shelf it for unknown reasons.
 There may be long gaps too between different projects.

 3. Lack of employee benefits

-Another disadvantage of freelancing is the lack of employee benefits that one receives in its corporate job like provident fund, paid leaves, regular income, celebrations, gifts, appraisals, appreciations, bonuses, etc.
+Another disadvantage of freelancing is the lack of employee benefits that one receives in their corporate job like provident fund, paid leaves, regular income, celebrations, gifts, appraisals, appreciations, bonuses, etc.

 4. Isolation